 Ginkgo biloba, or Maidenhair tree, probably has the longest history of use out of all of these ingredients.
 And although it has been used for thousands of years in Chinese medicine, modern clinical trials are just now uncovering the mechanism of its actions.
 In terms of its nootropic value, Ginkgo extract supplementation has been shown to enhance certain neuropsychological/memory processes of healthy, older adults .
 Another randomized, placebo-controlled study of healthy individuals showed that self-estimated mental health and quality of life improved after taking Ginkgo biloba extract for 4 weeks .

 Gotu kola is another herb with a history of use in Chinese and Ayurvedic medicines.
-More recent studies have shown that it may boost cognitive function and memory [11,12], and help to reduce both acute and generalized anxiety [13,14].
+More recent studies have shown that it may boost cognitive function and memory [11,12], and help with excessive worry and anxious feelings [13,14].

 - Giurgea, Corneliu, and Maurice Salama.
 “Nootropic drugs.”
 Progress in Neuro-Psychopharmacology 1.3-4 (1977): 235-247.